 - Be on the lookout for stamps that are placed over areas that could conceal alterations.

-- Cheques issued in black Koki pens should raise suspicion.
+- Cheques issued in thick black pen should raise suspicion.

-- Spelling mistakes on the printed areas of the cheques such as the drawer’s details and the Bank Branch name.
+- Lookout for spelling mistakes on the printed areas of the cheques such as the drawer’s details and the Bank branch name.

 - Be suspicious if the cheque appears faded, as chemicals could have been used to remove information.

-- Shaky signatures could indicate that the signature was traced.
+- A shaky signature could indicate that the signature was traced.

 - Treat typed or pre-issued cheques with caution.

 - Write your cheque in such a way that it is difficult to alter.

 - Write clearly and neatly using a non-erasable ballpoint pen.
 The type of pen you use makes a difference.
 Most ballpoint and marker inks are dye based, meaning that the pigments are dissolved in the ink.
 But, based on ink security studies, gel pens, like the Uniball 207 uses gel ink that contains tiny particles of colour that are trapped into the paper, making cheque washing a lot more difficult.